guettli/generic-backend/README.md

 # Generic Backend: No more coding, just config

-Sooner or later the generic backend vision will become reality.
+Sooner or later the generic backend will become reality.
 No more custom coding in the backend.

 No more if-ing and loop-ing.
 No more [imperative programming](https://en.wikipedia.org/wiki/Imperative_programming) in the backend.